HAOYUAN521/DeepLost/README.md

 - Yousaf Khaliq (yak2a@mtmail.mtsu.edu)
 - Haoyuan Wang (hw4m@mtmail.mtsu.edu)
 ---
 ## A.I.
+Disclaimer
-Disclaimer: Work for this project was completed with the aid of artificial intelligence tools.
+Work for this project was completed with the aid of artificial intelligence tools.